seansliu/Bellman-Ford-File-Transfer/README.txt

 to change these settings, one just has to open this file and alter its values.

 Host and Neighbor Specifications - clientN.txt
-clientN.txt files contain information as specified in the assignment to initialize a host.
+clientN.txt files contain information to initialize a host.
 The host reads the file and initializes its information.
 To speed up the updating process, I used TIMEOUT value of 5 in my client files.